catnuko/houtu/bevy_web_asset/README.md

 ## Usage

-NOTE: You need to add the plugin instead of `AssetPlugin` and before `DefaultPlugins`:
+NOTE: You need to add the plugin before `AssetPlugin`:

-Bevy 0.7 users, see [the 0.3.0 readme](https://github.com/johanhelsing/bevy_web_asset/tree/v0.3.0) for how to add the plugin.

-Bevy 0.8 users, see [the 0.4.0 readme](https://github.com/johanhelsing/bevy_web_asset/tree/v0.4.0) for how to add the plugin.

 ```rust no_run
 use bevy::prelude::*;